scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

 Where `identifier` is only permitted to consist of alphanumeric characters in SIP-11.

-In practice, `identifier` must start with a letter, but can contain letters, numbers, or underscores for subsequent characters; as per the definition of an Identifier in the language spec:
+The actual implementation uses the specification of `identifier` from the language spec, where it must start with a letter, but can then contain letters, numbers, or underscores for subsequent characters:

     op ::= opchar {opchar}
     varid ::= lower idrest